alimahmoud7/study-progress/README.md

 *  Speedrun / Practice on [Fullstack Web Development](https://github.com/P1xt/p1xt-guides/blob/master/speedrun-practice/fullstack-dev.md)
 *  Speedrun / Practice on [Algorithms and Data Structures](https://github.com/P1xt/p1xt-guides/blob/master/speedrun-practice/algorithms.md)
-* [ ] Project: USB demon clone
+* USB demon clone project
-* [ ] Project: Read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) - and make two contributions to open source projects (of your choice)
+* Read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) - and make two contributions to open source projects (of your choice)
 *   Pick a template from [\[here\]](https://freebiesbug.com/psd-freebies/website-template/), [\[here\]](http://www.os-templates.com/free-website-templates), or [\[here\]](http://www.free-css.com/free-css-templates) and implement the frontend of a website with it as your inspiration (do not use its assets)
 *   Complete any 5 projects from [100 Days of CSS](https://100dayscss.com/).
 *   Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.